 Fishery indicators have played an important role in the provision of advice to the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) on the status of the southern bluefin tuna (SBT) stock by the CCSBT Extended Scientific Committee (ESC).
 In 2001 it was agreed to monitor and review fishery indicators on an annual basis (CCSBT-SC 2001).
 The review of fishery indicators forms part of the management procedure's metarule process, undertaken by the ESC, to determine whether exceptional circumstances exist (Attachment 10, ESC18).

-Indicators can provide a broad perspective on recent changes in the status of the SBT stock and include some information that is not otherwise incorporated into model-based assessments.
-In particular, some indicators reflect the status of the juvenile portion of the stock and represent the only fisheries-independent data available to the ESC.
+Indicators can provide a broad perspective on recent changes in the status of the SBT stock and include some information that may not otherwise incorporated into model-based assessments.

 Some fisheries-dependent indicators could have been affected by unreported catches and potential biases identified by the 2006 Japanese Market Review (Lou et al. 2006) and Australian Farm Review (Fushimi et al. 2006).
 Data collected in the longline fisheries after 2006 are unlikely to be affected by unreported catches because of the catch characterisation and documentation activities that have been undertaken by the CCSBT members.
-The 2017-18 update of fishery indicators for the SBT stock summarises indicators in the same groups presented in previous updates in 2007 to 2017 (Hartog et al. 2007, Hartog & Preece 2008, Phillips 2009, Patterson et al. 2010, 2011, 2012, 2013, Patterson & Stobutzki 2014, 2015, Patterson et al. 2016, 2017), although the paper retains the streamlined indicators used in the 2017 report.
-The scientific aerial survey data have been retained for information, although the survey was not updated in 2018.
+The 2017-18 update of fishery indicators for the SBT stock summarises indicators in the same groups presented in previous updates in 2007 to 2018 (Hartog et al. 2007, Hartog & Preece 2008, Phillips 2009, Patterson et al. 2010, 2011, 2012, 2013, Patterson & Stobutzki 2014, 2015, Patterson et al. 2016, 2017, 2018).
+However, this year a gene tagging index and a new close-kin mark recapture index of abundance have been added.
+The scientific aerial survey data have been retained for information, although the survey was not updated in 2019.
 The list of indicators explored here includes: